Ashina-Kami/Ashina-Kami/README.md

 I'm a self-taught programmer passionate about security and low-level programming.

 I have previously studied biotechnologies for 2 years where i worked with different type of bacteria and viruses.
-I also worked with animals (non-mammals are underestimated), manipulating dna and more.
+I also worked with animals (non-mammals are underestimated), manipulating DNA and more.

 Programming 💻 >= Biotechnologies 🫀